How to build a serverless app with Gatsby, Netlify and FaunaDB - Part 1

 Now the netlify dev server is running locally and you can access the first serverless function.
 Open a browser tab and try this url,

-:Congratulations!!!
+Congratulations!!!
 You have got your first

-up and running.Let us now write the next serverless function to create a testimonial.
+Let us now write the next serverless function to create a testimonial.
 This is going to be simple.
 Create a file named,

-under the 'functions` folder.
-We need to write a query by passing the testimonial message text and rating.// create-testimonial.js const query = require("./utils/query"); const CREATE_TESTIMONIAL = ` mutation($text: String!, $rating: Int!){ createMessage(data: {text: $text, rating: $rating}){ _id text rating } } `; exports.handler = async event => { const { text, rating } = JSON.parse(event.body); const { data, errors } = await query( CREATE_TESTIMONIAL, { text, rating }); if (errors) { return { statusCode: 500, body: JSON.stringify(errors) }; } return { statusCode: 200, body: JSON.stringify({ testimonial: data.createMessage }) }; };
+create-testimonial.jsunder the 'functions` folder.
+We need to write a query by passing the testimonial message text and rating.// create-testimonial.js const query = require("./utils/query"); const CREATE_TESTIMONIAL = ` mutation($text: String!, $rating: Int!){ createMessage(data: {text: $text, rating: $rating}){ _id text rating } } `; exports.handler = async event => { const { text, rating } = JSON.parse(event.body); const { data, errors } = await query( CREATE_TESTIMONIAL, { text, rating }); if (errors) { return { statusCode: 500, body: JSON.stringify(errors) }; } return { statusCode: 200, body: JSON.stringify({ testimonial: data.createMessage }) }; };What do you think?
+Yeah right, we have de-structured the payload to get the message text and rating.
+On getting those, we just call the

-method to create a testimonial.
-Have you noticed, the query, in this case, is themutation
+querymethod to create a testimonial.
+Have you noticed, the query, in this case, is themutationquery?Alright, let us test it out.
+I shall be using the

-tool to test the API.
-You can use postman or any other tools of your choice,Ok, let us quickly create another serverless function to update a testimonial.
+Ok, let us quickly create another serverless function to update a testimonial.
 Create a file named,

-.// update-testimonial.js const query = require("./utils/query"); const UPDATE_TESTIMONIAL = ` mutation($id: ID!, $text: String!, $rating: Int!){ updateMessage(id: $id, data: {text: $text, rating: $rating}){ _id text rating } } `; exports.handler = async event => { const { id, text, rating } = JSON.parse(event.body); const { data, errors } = await query( UPDATE_TESTIMONIAL, { id, text, rating }); if (errors) { return { statusCode: 500, body: JSON.stringify(errors) }; } return { statusCode: 200, body: JSON.stringify({ updatedMessage: data.updateMessage }) }; };
+update-testimonial.jsunder thefunctionsfolder.
+We need to pass theidof the testimonial message we want to update along with the message itself, i.e, thetextand therating.// update-testimonial.js const query = require("./utils/query"); const UPDATE_TESTIMONIAL = ` mutation($id: ID!, $text: String!, $rating: Int!){ updateMessage(id: $id, data: {text: $text, rating: $rating}){ _id text rating } } `; exports.handler = async event => { const { id, text, rating } = JSON.parse(event.body); const { data, errors } = await query( UPDATE_TESTIMONIAL, { id, text, rating }); if (errors) { return { statusCode: 500, body: JSON.stringify(errors) }; } return { statusCode: 200, body: JSON.stringify({ updatedMessage: data.updateMessage }) }; };Let us test this API,

 Great, now you have already guessed the

-part, isn't it?
+deletepart, isn't it?
 For deleting a testimonial, we just need the id of it.
-Here is the function for deleting a testimonial,// delete-testimonial.js const query = require("./utils/query"); const DELETE_TESTIMONIAL = ` mutation($id: ID!) { deleteMessage(id: $id){ _id } } `; exports.handler = async event => { const { id } = JSON.parse(event.body); const { data, errors } = await query( DELETE_TESTIMONIAL, { id }); if (errors) { return { statusCode: 500, body: JSON.stringify(errors) }; } return { statusCode: 200, body: JSON.stringify({ deletedMessage: data.deleteMessage }) }; };
+Here is the function for deleting a testimonial,// delete-testimonial.js const query = require("./utils/query"); const DELETE_TESTIMONIAL = ` mutation($id: ID!) { deleteMessage(id: $id){ _id } } `; exports.handler = async event => { const { id } = JSON.parse(event.body); const { data, errors } = await query( DELETE_TESTIMONIAL, { id }); if (errors) { return { statusCode: 500, body: JSON.stringify(errors) }; } return { statusCode: 200, body: JSON.stringify({ deletedMessage: data.deleteMessage }) }; };Time to test it out,

 At this stage, you should have a directory structure like this: